bjrnwnklr/AoC/2023/AoC2023_notes.md

 Did this with brute force by simulating rotating the platform and rolling the rocks, then store a string of the pattern of the rocks and look up if the same pattern was seen multiple times.
 Spend a lot of time on calculating the actual result, which could have been done manually by looking up the periodicity.
 I found the result by then iterating through possible starting offsets where the pattern repeats - there is likely a better way to calculate this, but it works.

 Runtime for part 2 is almost 5 seconds, so could probably be improved.

+# Day 15

+-   Difficulty: Easy
+-   Problem: build a hash function and an implementation of a hashmap / dictionary.

+Part 1 was very easy - just calculate a simple hash value for a comma separated list.
+Part 2 was implementing a hashmap and required adding, replacing or removing elements from the lists stored in the hashmap without changing the order.
+Not difficult, only slighlty problematic as the items in each list are tuples and you had to find / replace based on the first tuple value.
+This required iterating through each element and compare if the first tuple value was the same, then popping the item at that index from the list or replacing it.